Sottti/AndroidAppTemplate/README.md

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the [LICENSE](LICENSE) file for details.

+## Contact
+If you feel like saying hi, have any comments, suggestions or questions, [open an issue](https://github.com/Sottti/AndroidAppTemplate/issues?q=sort%3Aupdated-desc+is%3Aissue+is%3Aopen) or say [hi 👋 on X](https://x.com/Sotttti).

 ## 📷 Screenshots

 <p align="center">